evanhockings/QuantumACES.jl/docs/src/manual.md

 ## Introduction

+TODO

 ## Example usage

+To see a full example of how to use this package, see the code generating the data for [arXiv:2404.06545](https://arxiv.org/abs/2404.06545) in the `scalable_aces` folder on the [scalable_aces](https://github.com/evanhockings/AveragedCircuitEigenvalueSampling.jl/tree/scalable_aces) branch.

 Parameterise a depolarising noise model with single-qubit gate infidelity `r_1`, two-qubit gate infidelity `r_2`, and measurement infidelity `r_m`.